Scientific Name

 Description

-Echinopsis lageniformis f. monstruosa (Clone A), also known as Penis Cactus, is one of 2 monstrose forms of Echinopsis lageniformis, highly prized by ornamental cactus collectors.
-It is a slow-growing cactus up to 2 feet (60 cm) tall.
-Contrary to the typical columnar habit of the species, this form displays short stem sections that branch avidly, forming a low spiny bush.
-The upper part of each stem segment is smooth and spineless, resembling a penis.
-The stems are light green, up to 14 inches (35 cm) tall, and up to 2 inches (5 cm) in diameter.
-The lower part is spiny and shows a tendency to form ribs.
+Echinopsis lageniformis 'Monstruosa Clone A', also known as Trichocereus bridgesii 'Monstruosus Clone A', is a highly prized cactus by ornamental cactus collectors.
+It grows slowly and can reach up to 2 feet (60 cm) in height.
+Unlike the typical columnar habit of the species, this form displays short stem segments that branch avidly, forming a low, spiny bush.
+The stem segments are light green and can grow up to 14 inches (35 cm) long and 2 inches (5 cm) in diameter.
+The upper part of each stem segment is smooth and spineless, resembling a penis, hence the common name.
+The lower part of the stem segments is spiny and tends to form ribs.

 Hardiness